|View Sub Navigation||

-Recent whole school productions include As You Like It by William Shakespeare, and Earthquakes In London by Mike Bartlett and our very own Edward’s Boys productions of A Trick To Catch The Old One and Grobiana’s Nuptials.
+Recent whole school productions include As You Like It by William Shakespeare, and Arabian Nights, as well as Edward’s Boys productions of A Trick To Catch The Old One by Thomas Middleton and The Malcontent by John Marston.
 In addition to these there are many other performance opportunities throughout the year for students of all ages such as The Physical Fellowship, the Drama Showcase Evening, The Guildhall Recital, House Drama and the Year 8 Classics and Drama Festival all of which allow our students to develop further confidence in performing, team work and of course have lots of fun!

 We are very proud of the enrichment experiences organised in abundance for students across the school at theatres such as The Globe, The Young Vic, The National, The Royal Shakespeare Theatre and Warwick Arts Centre.
 The Department also works with The Shakespeare Birthplace Trust to organise talks and access archive materials to support learning.